 Have you missed the first installments of the Giving Intelligence video series?

 If you've missed the beginning of the Giving Intelligence series, they can be found on Giving365 which is a free subscription from Horizons Stewardship that includes this new video series, blogs, ebooks, webinars, and more!
 Subscribers receive bi-monthly blogs including information on best practices, the latest trends in giving, and helpful tools to use immediately to grow giving.
 In addition, Horizons' team of Ministry Strategists will share their insights and expertise through a series of webinars.
-To access more of Horizons' free stewardship resources, click the Giving365 logo below.
+To access more of Horizons' free stewardship resources, click here.

 The blog was updated from the original published April 29, 2017.